BarberAlec/ARMEmulator/README.md

 - Do not have any empty lines

-- To compile the Interpreter, go to the working directory in terminal and execute the following command:

-> make

-- To run your program, while still in the working directory in terminal, execute the following command:

->./armulate

--Enjoy!!
+- It is advisable to look at the example.txt to get a grasp of the enviroment.

+- Enjoy!!

 Features: